codeandsupply/workspace/README.md

 :warning: :warning:

-The canonical repository is at https://gitlab.com/codeandsupply/workspace-issues.
+The canonical repository was moved to https://gitlab.com/codeandsupply/workspace-issues.

-This repository may be out of sync.
+Do not use this repository for anything.

 :warning: :warning: